k78ma/quartz/content/3A/MTE 325/CPU-Memory Interface - Memory View.md

 - A write transaction will transfer information from the CPU to memory (or a device register)
 - Read will get information from memory (or a device register), and transfer it to the CPU.
 In other words, read and write are from the perspective of the transaction’s controller, in this case the CPU.

 Consider a system with just a CPU and memory as shown in Figure 8.
-They are connected by a system bus with address lines, set by the MAR, control lines and data lines, which are connected to the MDR.
+They are connected by a system bus with address lines, set by the `MAR`, control lines and data lines, which are connected to the `MDR`.
 The control signals are  `MARin`, `MDRin`, `MDRout`, `READ`, `WRITE`, `MFC`.

 ![[CPU-Memory Interface-2.png|484]]